altairengineering/pkr/doc/quickstart.md

 An instance of environment is called a `kard`, which may superseed or add some `metas` from source environment (like passwords of urls).

-In this example, we are going to create an environment for a simple python web application exposed through a Nginx server, builded locally on docker and started with docker-compose.
+In this example, we are going to create an environment for a simple python web application exposed through a Nginx server, builded locally on docker and started with docker compose.

 ### Drivers